w-lly/marital-status-prediction/README.md

 ## Project Overview

-The census dataset used contains demographic and economic attributes of individuals, such as age, education, occupation, and hours worked per week.
+The census dataset used (`censusData.csv`) contains demographic and economic attributes of individuals, such as age, education, occupation, and hours worked per week.
 The goal is to predict whether a person is "Married," "Previously Married," or "Not Currently Married."

 This project was completed as part of the Cornell's **Break Through Tech AI Program**.